len-ayan/TransIST/README.md

 ## Quick Start
 #### Dataset
 We used the test part of this dataset for testing and the train part of this dataset and other infrared target datasets for training.
-This dataset is an important part of the data for this experiment.You can download the dataset in [A dataset of semi-synthetic detection for small infrared moving targets under complex backgrounds](https://www.scidb.cn/en/detail?dataSetId=808025946870251520).
+This dataset is an important part of the data for this experiment.
+You can download the dataset in [A dataset of semi-synthetic detection for small infrared moving targets under complex backgrounds](https://www.scidb.cn/en/detail?dataSetId=808025946870251520).
 **Please note that we recommend converting the dataset to lasot format for experiments.**

 #### Traning